dmd-program/dmd-100/projects/develop-brainstorm.md

 ## Instructions

+### Before the brainstorm session

 1. Ensure that you have read the Roles and Rules.
-2. Before the group video call, have your HMW question ready.
+2. Access [https://www.webwhiteboard.com](https://www.webwhiteboard.com) before the group video call and create a free whiteboard.
+You do not need to sign up.
+Write your HMW question in the middle with the sticky note tool.
+3. Email or share your whiteboard URL with the Team Leader.
-3. Setup a group video and invite group members
+4. **Team Leader:** Collect whiteboard links to share with group \(contact group members prior to the call via email if needed\).
+Setup a group video, and invite group members.

+### During the brainstorm session

+1. Introduce yourselves if you don't already all know each other.
-4. Decide on the order you will all go.
+2. Decide on the order you will all go.
-5. Designated facilitator: Set a timer for 15 minutes.
+3. First Facilitator: Set a timer for 15 minutes.
-6. The designated facilitator will read the HMW question to the group.
+4. The Facilitator will read the HMW question to the group.
-7. The group will spend up to 15 minutes generating ideas for the HMW question.
+5. The group will spend up to 15 minutes generating ideas for the HMW question.
-   1. The designated facilitator is repsonsible will write down the ideas onto sticky notes and put them on the poster-board.
+   1. If the website is not functioning, the designated facilitator is responsible to write down the ideas onto sticky notes and put them on the poster-board or open wall space for photographing.
-   2. After 15 minutes, briefly discuss which ideas you like.
+   2. After 10 minutes: As a group, briefly discuss which ideas you like.
+6. The next Facilitator sets and timer for 15 minutes.
-8. When all group members have taken their turn, you are finished the brainstorming session.
+7. Repeat steps 4-6 until all group members have taken their turn.
+You are now finished the brainstorming session.
+Thank each other for their contributions and end the call.

 ## Report in

-1. Download the PNG image from your https://www.webwhiteboard.com and upload it to the Studio.
+1. Download the PNG image from your whiteboard [https://www.webwhiteboard.com](https://www.webwhiteboard.com) and upload it to the Studio.
 Follow documentation guidelines.
 2. Fill out the de-brief report.